Macadamia Crusted Mahi Mahi

 I’m not the kind of person that follows food trends or fad diets.
-Maybe you’ve gathered that about me since I’m typically behind in food trends, always miss the national food holidays (why are they a thing anyway??), and you don’t see a whole slew of paleo or Whole30 recipes here.
+Maybe you’ve gathered that about me since I’m typically behind in food trends, always miss the national food holidays, and you don’t see a whole slew of paleo or Whole30 recipes here.

 In case you’re wondering, I’m always behind on fashion trends too. 🙂

-When it comes to new products or trends in the food market, it takes me a while to jump on the bandwagon (if I ever do at all).
+When it comes to new products or trends in the food market, it takes me a while to jump on the bandwagon.
 When I was approached by Thrive® Algae Oil to try their product, however, I was intrigued.
 I’d never heard of algae oil, and couldn’t believe how perfectly neutral and light the taste was when I tried it.

 I started using it in everything.

 Let’s just say that I went through the bottle that I was sent, and bought myself another one.
 I’ve come to love this oil for so many reasons.

 As I mentioned, Thrive® Algae Oil is so light and has a neutral taste, which allows the flavor of the food to shine through.
 It’s delicious in salad dressings, marinades, and perfect for roasting vegetables and even baking.

 Thrive® Algae Oil also has a high smoke point (up to 485 degrees), which means it doesn’t burn at high temperatures.
 It’s my new go-to oil for pan frying dishes like this macadamia nut crusted mahi mahi.

 If that’s not enough, Thrive® Algae Oil contains the highest percentage of monounsaturated fat (13g), which is the good fat.
 It contains only 0.5g of saturated fat (the bad fat) per serving, which is the lowest percentage of saturated fat of any cooking oil out there.